-But, how you structure your remote work environment can go a long way toward creating a more engaged and connected team culture.
+But, how you structure your remote work environment can go a long way toward creating a more engaged and positive company culture.

 The employee engagement strategies that work best are those that both create opportunities for connection between coworkers and surround them in an uplifting team culture.

 Just as employees who work in an office are invited to go on an annual staff retreat, so too should remote workers.
 This gives them valuable face-to-face time with colleagues and immerses them in the team culture, which they can feel more connected to throughout the year.

 While it’s hard to imagine in-person retreats happening anytime soon, many organizations are realizing that virtual retreats are just as useful for nurturing relationships between remote employees.
 The team at Agorapulse, a social media management tool, found that with careful structuring, a virtual staff retreat was an effective way to get employees engaged and build chemistry with one another.